-Long Island University is committed to maintaining a learning and working environment that is free of bias, prejudice, discrimination and harassment and an environment that supports, nurtures, and rewards career and educational advancement purely on the basis of ability and performance.
+Long Island University (“LIU” or the “University”) is committed to maintaining a working environment that is free of bias, prejudice, discrimination and harassment and an environment that supports, nurtures, and rewards career advancement purely on the basis of ability and performance.
 Discrimination or harassment based upon race, color, religion, genetic information, sexual orientation, gender and/or gender identity or expression, marital or parental status, national origin, ethnicity, citizenship status, veteran or military status, age, disability or any other legally protected basis is prohibited by law and undermines the character and purpose of the University.
 Such discrimination or harassment is illegal, against University policy, and will not be tolerated.

-This policy covers all members of the University community – students, faculty and staff – as well as those who interact with members of the University community such as vendors or visitors.
+This policy covers all employees of the University community – student workers, faculty and staff – as well as those who interact with members of the University community such as contract workers, vendors or visitors.
 The University encourages everyone to report all incidents of discrimination or harassment, regardless of who the offender may be.

 DEFINITION OF PROHIBITED CONDUCT

-Discriminationis adverse treatment of any employee or student based on the protected class or category of persons which he/she belongs, rather than on the basis of his/her individual merit, with respect to the terms, conditions, or privileges of employment or education including, but not limited to hiring, firing, promoting, disciplining, scheduling, training, grading, class or work assignment, compensation, or participation in any academic or University program.
+Discrimination is adverse treatment of any employee based on the protected class or category of persons which he/she belongs, rather than on the basis of his/her individual merit, with respect to the terms, conditions, or privileges of employment including, but not limited to hiring, firing, promoting, disciplining, scheduling, training, work assignment and compensation.

-Harassmentis unwelcome verbal or physical conduct prohibited by law directed toward, or differential treatment of, an employee or student because of his/her membership in any protected group or on any other prohibited basis (e.g., race, color, religion, genetic information, sexual orientation, gender and/or gender identity or expression, marital or parental status, national origin, ethnicity, citizenship status, veteran or military status, age, disability), where such conduct interferes with the employee's work performance, student's education, or creates an intimidating, hostile or offensive working or learning environment.
-The harasser can be the employee or student's supervisor, a supervisor in another area, a co-worker, the student's teacher, coach, a fellow student or someone who is not an employee of the University, such as a client or customer.
+Harassment is unwelcome verbal or physical conduct prohibited by law directed toward, or differential treatment of, an employee because of his/her membership in any protected group or on any other prohibited basis (e.g., race, color, religion, genetic information, sexual orientation, gender and/or gender identity or expression, marital or parental status, national origin, ethnicity, citizenship status, veteran or military status, age, disability), where such conduct interferes with the employee's work performance or creates an intimidating, hostile or offensive working environment.
+The harasser can be the employee’s supervisor, a supervisor in another area, a co-worker or someone who is not an employee of the University, such as a contract worker, vendor or visitor.